-Manual software testing has been the cornerstone of software testing ever since software testing was set up.
-All test engineers and software QA staff, developers and programmers test their code manually, at least to some degree.
+Manual software testing is always regarded as the backbone of the entire software testing process.
+All testers, QA staffs, developers, programmers, and software engineers conduct manual testing on their code, to at least some degree.
 Though it is a critical element of software testing, it is certainly not the be-all and end-all.
 Furthermore, it is not synonymous with quality assurance.
 Just as in software development, the quality of the results of manual software testing can vary widely depending on many factors.

 Major Shortcomings in Manual Testing